Knee replacement: Medical uses

 Knee replacement surgery is most commonly performed in people with advanced osteoarthritis and should be considered when conservative treatments have been exhausted.
-Total knee replacement is also an option to correct significant knee joint or bone trauma in young patients, treat complex fractures in elderly, either due to previous symptomatic osteoarthritis or situations where internal fixation with plates and screws is deemed too hazardous.
+Total knee replacement is also an option to correct significant knee joint or bone trauma in young patients, treat complex fractures in the elderly, either due to previous symptomatic osteoarthritis or situations where internal fixation with plates and screws is deemed too hazardous.
 Similarly, total knee replacement can be performed to correct mild valgus or varus deformity.
-Serious valgus or varus deformity should be corrected by osteotomy.
-Physical therapy has been shown to improve function, and may delay or prevent the need for knee replacement.
-Pain often is noted when performing physical activities requiring a wide range of motion in the knee joint.
+Severe valgus or varus deformity should be corrected by osteotomy.
+Physical therapy has been shown to improve function and may delay or prevent the need for knee replacement.
+Pain is often noted when performing physical activities requiring a wide range of motion in the knee joint.

 Outcomes

 Knee replacement provides significantly better results than exercise training in terms of reducing pain 6 months to 2 years afterwards.
 People who have had knee replacements have lower death rates than the matched population for 10 years after surgery, but increased rates from 11 years onwards.
-For this reason it is sometimes argued that the age group 65-75 is the best time to consider having a knee replacement if activity is being severely curtailed by knee pain.
-Although knee replacement has superior 24 month results in terms of pain relief than exercise treatment, it may not be cost effective compared to the option of initial exercise treatment followed by crossover to knee replacement if results are unsatisfactory.
+For this reason, it is sometimes argued that the age group 65-75 is the best time to consider having a knee replacement if activity is being severely curtailed by knee pain.
+Although knee replacement has superior 24-month results in terms of pain relief than exercise treatment, it may not be cost-effective compared to the option of initial exercise treatment followed by crossover to knee replacement if results are unsatisfactory.